wilmix8/DOTWEB3.0/README.md

- Note:  DOTWEB3.0   is   only  used  in WALLET and  DOTWEB3.0    is  focused  mainly  on JX-MEM RemoteWebapplication-TYPE-3.
+ Note:  DOTWEB3.0   is   only  used  in J$WALLET,JITZMobiles and  DOTWEB3.0    is  focused  mainly  on JX-MEM RemoteWebapplication-TYPE-3.
  ====

 Technology code: 12 ;since  it  has  12  pillars.